MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Cross-Zone load balancing is always on.
   * No additional charges for routing across AZs.
 * Supports Server Name Indication (SNI).
+  * SNI is an extension to the HTTPS protocol which means a client can specify the hostname they are attempting to connect to early in the TLS handshake.
+Therefore a single load balancer can issue a different certificate for each of the servers that it manages.
+  * Without SNI, a load balancer can only manage a single server as it wouldn't know which certificate to issue for any given request.

 ### Network Load Balancer (NLB)
 * OSI layer 4 (Transport): TCP, TLS, UDP